Ferrell Edmunds

 Ferrell Edmunds Jr. (born April 16, 1965) is an American former professional football player who was a tight end in the National Football League (NFL).
 He played college football for the Maryland Terrapins and was selected by the Miami Dolphins in the third round of the 1988 NFL draft.

 Edmunds currently coaches the varsity football program at Dan River High School in Ringgold, Virginia.
 His three sons Trey, Terrell and Tremaine have all played in the NFL.
-Tremaine plays for the Chicago Bears.
-Terrell plays for the Tennessee Titans.
+Tremaine plays for the New York Giants.
+Terrell plays for the Las Vegas Raiders.

 Edmunds graduated from George Washington High School (Danville, Virginia) in 1983.